The capital city of the Falklands

 You may also want to see the shipwrecks in Stanley harbour, although they too are all unrelated to any wars.
 The largest one is the marvellous red-rusty steel hull of the Lady Elizabeth, still complete with masts.
 It lies stranded on a sandbank to the east of town towards the airport.
 At low tide you can even walk right up to it.
 By the old bridge from the airport a couple of older, much less spectacular wrecks can be seen, and to the western end of town the remains of the Jhelum wreck are still there (although slowly fading into insignificance, visually speaking ...).

-at Britannia House (admission:｣3; opening times in high season 9:30 a.m. to 4 p.m. weekdays; and only 2 to 4 p.m. at weekends; in low season there's a lunch break between 12 noon and 1:30 p.m. on weekdays).
+, now located at the Historic Dockyard in the heart of Stanley (admission:£3; opening times between April and September 10 a.m. to 4 p.m. weekdays; and only 1 to 4 p.m. at weekends; between October and March the museum is closed on Mondays and on Saturdays the museum opens earlier, from 9 a.m., but there's a lunch break between 11 a.m. and 1 p.m.).
 Amongst the rooms covering all manner of Falkland-related topics, the museum has a small but important section on the 1982 conflict too.
 Unfortunately I didn't have enough time to visit the museum in person during my short week on the islands because I had to give priority to other, more remote places (see Falklands

 ).
 But for many visitors, in particular those on short shore leave from cruise ships, this museum section will actually be their only exposure to the topic other than in the form of monuments.
 Going by what I read about it and the pictures I've seen, the museum does not have that many artefacts on display (mainly due to lack of space) and is a bit short on accompanying information (unless you ask the staff for explanations).
 But some of the items on display are quite significant.
 This also includes a few pieces taken from wrecks of planes shot down in the war (cf. the plane crash sites